Rechargeable battery: Commercial types

 The lead–acid battery, invented in 1859 by French physicist Gaston Planté, is the oldest type of rechargeable battery.
 Despite having a very low energy-to-weight ratio and a low energy-to-volume ratio, its ability to supply high surge currents means that the cells have a relatively large power-to-weight ratio.
 These features, along with the low cost, makes it attractive for use in motor vehicles to provide the high current required by automobile starter motors.

 The nickel–cadmium battery (NiCd) was invented by Waldemar Jungner of Sweden in 1899.
 It uses nickel oxide hydroxide and metallic cadmium as electrodes.
 Cadmium is a toxic element, and was banned for most uses by the European Union in 2004.
 Nickel–cadmium batteries have been almost completely superseded by nickel–metal hydride (NiMH) batteries.

 The nickel–iron battery (NiFe) was also developed by Waldemar Jungner in 1899; and commercialized by Thomas Edison in 1901 in the United States for electric vehicles and railway signalling.
 It is composed of only non-toxic elements, unlike many kinds of batteries that contain toxic mercury, cadmium, or lead.

 The nickel–metal hydride battery (NiMH) became available in 1989.
 These are now a common consumer and industrial type.
 The battery has a hydrogen-absorbing alloy for the negative electrode instead of cadmium.

 The lithium-ion battery was introduced in the market in 1991, is the choice in most consumer electronics, having the best energy density and a very slow loss of charge when not in use.
 It does have drawbacks too, particularly the risk of unexpected ignition from the heat generated by the battery.
 Such incidents are rare and according to experts, they can be minimized "via appropriate design, installation, procedures and layers of safeguards" so the risk is acceptable.

 Lithium-ion polymer batteries (LiPo) are light in weight, offer slightly higher energy density than Li-ion at slightly higher cost, and can be made in any shape.
 They are available but have not displaced Li-ion in the market.
 A primary use is for LiPo batteries is in powering remote-controlled cars, boats and airplanes.
-LiPo packs are readily available on the consumer market, in various configurations, up to 44.4v, for powering certain R/C vehicles and helicopters or drones.
+LiPo packs are readily available on the consumer market, in various configurations, up to 44.4 V, for powering certain R/C vehicles and helicopters or drones.
 Some test reports warn of the risk of fire when the batteries are not used in accordance with the instructions.
-Independent reviews of the technology discuss the risk of fire and explosion from Lithium-ion batteries under certain conditions because they use liquid electrolytes.
+Independent reviews of the technology discuss the risk of fire and explosion from lithium-ion batteries under certain conditions because they use liquid electrolytes.